-Surveillance guidelines for cholera were published in February 2023 and updated in February 2024.
-These included a testing strategy that covered the strategic and expanded use of RDTs, complemented by culture and PCR for outbreak detection and outbreak monitoring, considering different epidemiological settings.
+Interim surveillance guidelines for cholera were published in February 2023 and updated in February 2024.
+These included a testing strategy that covered the strategic and expanded use of RDTs, complemented by culture and PCR for outbreak detection and outbreak monitoring, taking into account different epidemiological settings.